anasafzal-ai/number_2_word/README.md

 - Have all the files in the same directory - you can do this by either cloning the repository or downloading the zip.
 - If using a ".txt" file, ensure that it is either in the same directory or properly pathed.
 - The function that should ultimately be run is the "number_2_word()" function from the "number_2_word.py" file.
+- To immediately see test cases and examples in using the number_2_word() function, please check the "Examples.py" file.

 # EXAMPLES & TEST CASES- To see some examples of this function working:
 - Run the "Examples.py" file.